-This affidavit is given in support of plaintiffs' motion for class certification and attempts to summarize my legal qualifications and experiences.
+This affidavit is given in further support of my firm's application for fees in this bankruptcy, to summarize my legal qualifications and experiences.

-These past months have been good ones for our firm.
-In the last few months, we have settled cases for over \$360 million, as set out herein.
+My firm continues to have success handling prominent complex cases.
+We are a smaller firm, with only eight attorneys and two dozen employees, but we have managed to punch above our weight for a long time.
+On August 27, 2021, my partner Sterling Aldridge and I were appointed co-lead counsel by Judge Sarah E. Pitlyk of the Eastern District of Missouri in nationally important anti-trust litigation, In Re: Crop Inputs Litigation, MDL Case No. 4:21-MD-02993 SEP.
+On July 29, 2019, we were awarded the Public Justice Foundation's 2019 Trial Lawyer of the Year award as part of the Hale v.
+State Farm trial team.
+(See pp 9-10 for details about Hale).
+In the last two years, we have settled cases for over \$840 million, as set out herein.
 On November 30, 2017, our firm led the filing of the first RICO class action on behalf of U.S. hospitals against the manufacturers and distributors of opioids.
 On January 4, 2018, Judge Dan Polster, presiding over In Re: National Prescription Opiate Litigation, MDL No. 2804 (N.D.
 Ohio), appointed me to the Plaintiffs Executive Committee as the representative of hospitals.
-As of March 15, 2019, our firm represents over 350 hospitals in 34 states in this important litigation.
+As of today, October 4, 2021, our firm represents 822 hospitals in 43 states in this important litigation.
+In this litigation, we have settlement in two claims in bankruptcy for approximately \$256 million dollars and have a trial date of July 2022 for our hospitals in WV, and in October 2022 for our hospitals in Alabama.